wp-staging/wp-staging/readme.txt

 There are some obvious things like differences in the config of PHP and the server you are running but even such non-obvious settings like the amount of RAM or the CPU performance can lead to unexpected results on your production website.
 There are dozens of other possible cause of failure which can not be handled well when you are testing your changes on a local platform only without creating a backup staging site.

-This is where WP STAGING comes into play...
+This is where WP STAGING outperforms other staging and backup plugins...
 Site cloning, backup, and staging site creation simplified and with enterprise code quality on a new level.!

 == Frequently Asked Questions ==